Judge names ex-FBI director as VW diesel settlement adviser

 VW has admitted to using software to allow 580,000 vehicles to emit up to 40 times legally allowable pollution.
 It also faces investigations by 47 state attorneys general.

-Last month, VW named its own adviser, lawyer Ken Feinberg, to create a VW diesel owner claims programme.
-Feinberg said the programme is aimed in part at settling lawsuits out of court.
+Last month, VW named its own adviser, lawyer Ken Feinberg, to create a VW diesel owner claims program.
+Feinberg said the program is aimed in part at settling lawsuits out of court.

-VW has not decided the details of the compensation programme or on remedies, including potential vehicle buybacks.
+VW has not decided the details of the compensation program or on remedies, including potential vehicle buybacks.

 Separately, Sueddeutsche Zeitung reported on Tuesday that VW plans to hire Louis Freeh, another former FBI chief, to help the carmaker deal with authorities in the United States investigating an emissions scandal.